Test Day Policies

 Each examinee may bring a sealed clear plastic bag, maximum size one gallon (3.79 liters).
 It must be stored under the examinee’s chair and may be accessed only with permission by and in the presence of a proctor.
 The sealed bag may contain only the following items: valid ID; wallet; keys; car key fob (without a data port); hygiene products; non-mechanical pencils, eraser, and pencil sharpener; tissues; unwrapped cough drops or hard candy; medication; and glucose tablets or gel.

-In addition, medical aids that are necessary to ambulate (cane, crutches, walker, wheelchair, service animal, prosthetic limb, cast, brace, or sling), are necessary to communicate (hearing aid, voice amplifier), or are required for medical or health reasons (heart monitor, Epinephrine auto-injector, insulin pump, glucose monitor, blood sugar testing kit, TENS unit) are allowed but may be inspected by test center supervisors.
+In addition, medical aids that are necessary to ambulate (cane, crutches, walker, wheelchair, service animal, prosthetic limb, cast, brace, or sling), are necessary to communicate (hearing aid, voice amplifier), or are required for medical or health reasons (heart monitor, Epinephrine auto-injector, insulin pump, glucose monitor, blood sugar testing kit, small inhaler, TENS unit) are allowed but may be inspected by test center supervisors.

 Examinees are not allowed to bring any items to MPRE test centers other than those items specifically allowed (see above).
 The following are examples of prohibited items: